9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 2/Terms/Access Controls.md

 **[[Access Controls]]:** Access controls are security measures that manage access, authorization, and accountability of information.
 They are crucial for maintaining data confidentiality, integrity, and availability.

+- **[[Access Controls]]:** When securing data over a network, two commonly used access control mechanisms are discussed: HTTP basic auth and OAuth.
+	- **HTTP Basic Auth:** HTTP basic authentication involves sending an identifier each time a user communicates with a web page.
+It is considered vulnerable as it transmits usernames and passwords openly over the network.
+	- **OAuth:** OAuth is an open-standard authorization protocol that shares designated access between applications using API tokens.
+It is more secure and doesn't involve transmitting sensitive credentials over the network.